WorldHealthOrganization/poliprep/README.md

               )
 ```

 You can also filter your dataset before downloading.
 There are two parameters to do this, `logical_filters` and `comparison_filters`.
 To select specific elements in a column, you can now use `logical_filters`.
-For example, to select 'BORNO' and 'KANO' in the states column within the form 7178, you can assign `list(states = c("BORNO", "KANO"))` to `logical_filters`.

 For filtering ranges, you can use `comparison_filters`, which always starts with a tilde (\~) and then the conditions are written in a standard R syntax.
-For example: `~ "today" >= "2023-02-04" & "today" <= "2025-02-04"`.
-This filter selects rows where the today column falls within the specified date range.
+See below to see how this can be done:

 ``` r
 data_ona <- get_ona_data(